Goran Sablić

 Goran Sablić (born 4 August 1979) is a Croatian professional football manager and former player.
 He spent most of his career in Croatia, playing for Hajduk Split and has also played for Ukrainian side Dynamo Kyiv.
+He made his senior international debut for Croatia in 2002, earning 5 caps until 2006.

 Sablić has had two spells as manager of RNK Split, he was once manager of Bosnian Premier League club Široki Brijeg and also managed Moldovan First League club Sheriff Tiraspol.
 From 2020 until 2021, he was the manager of Hajduk's reserves and youth team.
 From June until December 2021, Sablić was manager of Sarajevo in the Bosnian Premier League.
+He had a short stint as manager of Velež Mostar in 2025.

 Club career

 Sablić started his career in Junak Sinj after coming from the club's youth academy.
 He won the Croatian championship in 2001 and the Croatian Cup in 2000 with Hajduk Split.

 He then signed a four-year contract with Dynamo Kyiv on 12 August 2002.
 With Dynamo Kyiv, Sablić won the Ukrainian Premier League in 2003, 2004 and 2009.
 He also won the Ukrainian Cup in 2003, 2005 and 2006.
 After many injury problems, he agreed to go on a loan to reach his previous form.
 On 30 July 2007, Dynamo Kyiv agreed to loan Sablić to his former club Hajduk for one year.
 In 2008, he returned to Dynamo and in 2010 he left the club and retired from football.